Wexop/RandomEnemiesSize/Thunderstore/README.md

 **INFLUENCES**

-- Hp influence is activated by default, the hp of enemies will be multiplie with their size (bigger enemy -> more hp, smaller -> less hp)
+- **Hp influence** is activated by default, the hp of enemies will be multiplied with their size (bigger enemy -> more hp, smaller -> less hp)
+- **Sound influence** is activated by default, the sound pitch of every audio sources of the monster will be multiplied with their size.
+You can also set the minimum and maximum pitch value in configs

 **FUN MODE**
 You can activate the fun mode to randomize the size of every axis (x,y,z).
 The height range is based on initial configs,